Warm Springs Creek (California): Geography

-The source of Warm Springs Creek was formerly at an altitude of 1580 ft in Diamond Valley, but is now under Diamond Valley Lake at 33°40′31″N 117°04′03″W. The source is now is at an altitude of 1460 ft in Domenigoni Valley, west of Diamond Valley Lake and its West Dam.
+The source of Warm Springs Creek was formerly at an altitude of 1580 ft in Diamond Valley, but is now under Diamond Valley Lake at 33°40′31″N 117°04′03″W. The source is now at an altitude of 1460 ft in Domenigoni Valley, west of Diamond Valley Lake and its West Dam.

 Warm Springs Creek descends southwest through Domenigoni Valley for 3 mi, past the site of the former mining settlement of Leon, and runs near the intersection of Leon Road and Scott Road.
 There, at 1400 ft, it descends into a canyon running south-southwest, passing east of the Murrieta Hogbacks, where an unnamed arroyo that drains French Valley to the northeast joins Warm Springs Creek.
 It continues past the community of Murrieta Hot Springs (a former census-designated place that is now part of the city of Murrieta) on its east bank, running under Murrieta Hot Springs Road.
 After it passes under Interstate 15, it reaches its confluence with Murrieta Creek in southwestern Murrieta, within the Temecula Valley, at an elevation of 1033 ft.